ericbigpanda/docs.bigpanda.io/_integrations/pingdom.md

 #### Register a Pingdom API Application
 Log in to Pingdom with your **owner user**.

-Go to [Sharing > Pingdom API > Register An Application](https://my.pingdom.com/account/appkeys/new), provide the following information to the form:
+Go to [Sharing > Pingdom API > Register Application](https://my.pingdom.com/account/appkeys), provide the following information to the form:

 * **Application Name:** `BigPanda`
 * **Description:** `BigPanda Integration`